JustineLicuanan/sds-report-generation-system/README.md

 - Implemented the print version for CBL.
 - Implemented the print version and form for Resolution.
 - Implemented the print version and form for Minutes of the Meeting.
+- Implemented the print version and form for Curriculum Vitae.

 ### Version 0.14.4